siphio/resting-address/README.md

 A straightforward and relatively minimalist addressbase gazetteer, with web interface for search and  display, and a geoJSON API.
 The web interface is designed for easy embedding in another page (e.g., with iframes).

 Resting-address currently uses Mapbox for maps, and is SQLite dependent.
-The intention is for it to also support sqlite with FTS4 and Postgres as a datastore, and
+The intention is for it to also support sqlite with FTS4 and Postgres as a datastore.

 My intention is to update and load a connecting QGIS plugin for gazetteer lookups.